kayaocal/LogView/README.md

 # LogView
 This application is for tracking simultaneously updated log files easly, such as game engine logs.
-Automatically updates itself, you can
+Automatically updates itself, you can add tags to observe your code's flows and search in logs easly

 ![alt text](https://github.com/kayaocal/LogView/blob/master/ss.png?raw=true)